Malta's Joseph Muscat at the precipice over journalist murder | DW | 01.12.2019

 Muscat's wife and money laundering

-The 53-year-old Galizia made her reputation by decrying corruption and going after senior leaders from both main parties, Muscat's Labour and the rival Nationalists, on her blog.
+The 53-year-old Caruana Galizia made her reputation decrying corruption and going after senior leaders from both main parties, Muscat's Labor and the rival Nationalists, on her blog.
 This put her in conflict with nearly all prominent Maltese politicians.

-The Maltese prime minister slammed the story as a "totally outright lie" and "fake news" in the EU Parliament in 2017, four months before Caruana Galizia was assassinated.
+The Maltese prime minister slammed the story as a "totally outright lie" and "fake news" in the European Parliament in 2017, four months before Caruana Galizia was assassinated.

 Other information on Galizia's blog indicated links between Cabinet member Mizzi and Muscat's aide Schembri, and a Dubai corporation, 17 Black, owned by Maltese oligarch Yorgen Fenech.
-Schembri and Mizzi eventually admitted to having undeclared offshore companies in Panama but denied any wrongdoing.
+Schembri and Mizzi eventually admitted to having undeclared offshore companies in Panama, but have denied any wrongdoing.

 'There are crooks everywhere you look'